top of page

 by Matt Grossmann & David A. Hopkins

 Asymmetric Politics: Ideological Republicans and Group Interest Democrats explains core differences in the nature of the Democrat and Republican parties.
-Republicans are more ideological, while Democrats are trying to please the various groups in their coalition.
-We often assume things that aren't true about the other party, which leads to distorted perceptions.
+In short: Republicans are more ideological, while Democrats are mainly trying to please the various groups in their coalition (who may themselves be in conflict).
+We often assume things that aren't true about the nature and goals of the other side, which leads to distorted perceptions.

 by Pankaj Mishra

-Age of Anger: A History of the Present examines political rage and radical movements over the last couple centuries, and the similarities in those manifestations of anger.
+Age of Anger: A History of the Present examines political and religious rage-filled movements over the last couple centuries, and the similar psychological and cultural processes present in those manifestations of anger.

 Nathan Kalmoe